ssadler/hoek/specs/poker.md

 1. Player1 and Player2 locate and connect to Dealer.
 That is outside the scope of this document.
 1. The game has a **Params**, for example, the game ID and the dealer's commission.
-1. Player1 and Player2 jointly sign a transaction (**Stake**) on the KMD blockchain.
+1. Player1 and Player2 jointly sign a transaction (**Fund**) on the KMD blockchain.
 The transaction includes a data output with **Params**.
 The transaction is reviewed by the dealer, and broadcast to the KMD network.
-1. Dealer creates a transaction (**StartGame**) on the PANGEA network.
+1. Dealer creates a transaction (**Session**) on the PANGEA network.
 The transaction has dedicated dispute outputs for each of the players, and the dealer.
 It also has an output with a timelock, which triggers a review.
 The transaction is reviewed by the players and broadcast to the PANGEA network.
 1. Game is played privately between players using **PVM** (Poker Virtual Machine).

 #### Game Closing - Common case

 The quorum required to close the game consists of **n/2+1 players + dealer**.
 In a 2 player scenario that means both players plus the dealer.

-1. Player1, Player2, and Dealer all agree to sign transaction **PlayerPayout**, which spends the **Stake** according to the payout vector output of the **PVM**.
+1. Player1, Player2, and Dealer all agree to sign transaction **PlayerPayout**, which spends the **Fund** according to the payout vector output of the **PVM**.
 The transaction is broadcast to the KMD network and no further action is required.

 #### Game Closing - Timeout / Dispute

 In a 2 player scenario, any single actor may dispute the game and the network will evaluate the posted game states.

 1. A single actor, lets say Player1 decides it is neccesary to invoke an external judiciary entity, in this case the application blockchain.
-They create a transaction **GameState**, spending their dedicated output of **StartGame**.
+They create a transaction **GameState**, spending their dedicated output of **Session**.
 In a data output of this transaction, they attach the compressed output of the PVM, with signatures from all players.
 1. Player2 and Dealer notice that Player1 has posted evidence.
 If they wish, they can also post **GameState** transactions.
 The evidence is simply a game state, which is the output of the **PVM**, signed by all players.
 1. Any player may create a transaction **TriggerReview**, which starts a countdown of a number of blocks, after which the game states will be evaluated.
 Participants have until this timeout to post their game states.
 1. When **TriggerReview** is accepted into the app chain, the game states will be evaluated on-chain using a call to **PVM**. **Notary** will take the payout vector is taken from the longest valid gamestate, and use it to compile transaction **NotaryPayout**.
 This transaction will then be broadcast to the KMD chain.